 9 Were on Their Own at an Early Age

-Ethel found herself in a similar position just before her 14th birthday when her beloved mother, actress Georgiana Drew, died.
-The devastated Ethel had to grow up quickly, which included significant self-sacrifice.
-Not only did she have to take care of herself but also her two brothers, Lionel and John.
-Because of the financial strain that arose when her grandmother, Louisa Lane Drew, gave up managing the famous Arch Street Theatre in Philadelphia, Ethel was soon forced to abandon her dream of becoming a concert pianist and leave school.
-Instead, she had to work in the family trade, initially touring with her uncle’s stock company and living alone in boarding houses while she was still underage.[2]
+Ethel experienced a comparable trial just shy of her fourteenth birthday when her beloved mother, actress Georgiana Drew, passed away.
+Suddenly thrust into adulthood, she shouldered the care of her two brothers, Lionel and John, while also confronting financial strain after her grandmother, Louisa Lane Drew, stepped down from managing Philadelphia’s Arch Street Theatre.
+Forced to abandon her aspirations of becoming a concert pianist, Ethel left school and entered the family trade, touring with her uncle’s stock company and living solo in boarding houses while still a teenager.

 8 A Strong Physical Resemblance